PHOENIX RISING - Book 1: Orphans and Oracles

 If his self-reproof had been intended to spur him into action, it certainly failed in this respect.
 After all, it was true: he didn’t.

 The minutes ticked by.
 More doors opening and closing, more distant talking.
-Not that he was really paying much attention to what was going on downstairs.

 And then the first scream rent the air.

 The certificates dropped from his fingers to flutter insignificantly to the floor.